Chart Color Schemes

 Residential development activity is lower than average in Lawson according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Lawson averaged approximately one new dwelling approval annually over the past five financial years, totalling an estimated six homes.
-No approvals have been recorded so far in FY-26.
-Between FY-21 and FY-25, an average of 91.2 new residents arrived per year per dwelling constructed.
-This significant demand exceeding supply typically results in price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Lawson averaged around 1 new dwelling approval annually over the past 5 financial years, totalling an estimated 6 homes.
+As of FY-26 so far, 0 approvals have been recorded.
+Between FY-21 and FY-25, an average of 91.2 new residents arrived per year per dwelling constructed, indicating demand significantly exceeds supply, which typically results in price growth and increased buyer competition.
+This financial year, $27,000 in commercial development approvals have been recorded, demonstrating the area's residential nature.

 Frequently Asked Questions - Development